 No, the County of Alameda does not make any matching contributions to your account.

 To enroll, you must file Enrollment forms with the Treasurer's Office.
-Request a Deferred Compensation Plan Retirement Workbook from the Treasurer's Office.
+Request a Deferred Compensation Plan Retirement Workbook from the Treasurer's Office or click here to download.
 Follow the simple instructions, then return the completed forms to the Treasurer's Office.
 You can now enroll online.
 To enroll online, click here.

 Yes.
 You can enroll and contribute to both a designated Roth after-tax source and a traditional pre-tax source in the same year in any proportion within the annual limit you choose.
 If you are already enrolled in the traditional pre-tax deferred compensation account you can add a Roth source using the Payroll Modification Form to designate your contributions.